-Our AES Indiana Project GreenSpace program was created to transform vacant lots and underused spaces into natural, beautiful, and functional pocket parks and greenspaces.
+KIB's AES Indiana Project GreenSpace program transforms vacant lots and underused spaces into natural, beautiful, and functional pocket parks and greenspaces.

-We work with neighborhood groups and organizations all over Marion County to add greenness that welcomes all to enjoy the beauty of native landscapes and strengthen community bonds and sense of identity.
+We work with neighborhood groups and organizations around Marion County to add native landscapes and strengthen community bonds.
 Community-created and maintained parks build connections for a healthy neighborhood and the native landscapes that benefit people and wildlife.

 Are you committed to beautifying Indy?
 Here's what we look for in a partner: